FilipaGo/toqcidadao-app-prototype/README.md

 * Create subcategories (like litter);
 * Show the authority that receives the issue report on the Success screen — “Your report was submitted to authority x”. _fixed in the MVP_

-👉 **Checkout Toqcidadão’s InVision final Prototype here** — https://filipago.github.io/toqcidadao-app-prototype/
+👉 **Check out Toqcidadão’s InVision final Prototype here** — https://filipago.github.io/toqcidadao-app-prototype/

 ## Final Thoughts